 IADR Joseph Lister Award for New Investigators

-The award is for new investigators within ten years of their first academic appointment.
-Research must have been initiated and conducted during this time, and must not have been conducted as part of a post-graduate degree program.
+The award is for new investigators within 10 years of their first academic appointment.
+Research must have been initiated and conducted during this time.

 Candidates must be a current full member of the IADR at the time of submission and entry into the competition.

 Candidates must have an abstract accepted for the IADR General Session & Exhibition and meet all of the requirements for an accepted abstract, i.e. not presented or published elsewhere.

 An abstract must be submitted to the Global Headquarters for the IADR General Session & Exhibition by the meeting abstract deadline, adhering to the usual submission procedures.
 If the applicant meets all of the eligibility requirements, they can self-select by ticking a box to enter the IADR Joseph Lister Award for New Investigators.